hyperledger/indy-node/docs/requests.md

 It's not possible to update existing Schema.
 So, if the Schema needs to be evolved, a new Schema with a new version or name needs to be created.

-- `uuid` (base58-encoded string):

-    Schema's UUID as base58-encoded string for 16 or 32 bit DID value.
+- `id` (string):

+    Schema's ID as State Trie key (address or descriptive data).
 It must be unique within the ledger.
-    It differs from `submitterDid` metadata field, where `submitterDid` is the DID of the submitter.

-    *Example*: `submitterDid` is a DID of a Schema Author, and `uuid` is Schema's unique UUID.
+    It must be equal (or be mapped to) the real key of the SCHEMA state in the State Trie.

 - `attrNames` (array of strings):